Yat3s/Calendar/README.md

 Process request and response:
 ![image](https://cloud.githubusercontent.com/assets/14801837/26238781/24a6a8dc-3cad-11e7-934a-e9bfdd3a2565.png)
 #### Persistent
-Because data is too sparse and It only storage on `SharePreference`
+Because data is too sparse and It only storage on `SharePreference`.

 ### 3rd party